atahankocak/Data-Modeling-with-Postgres/README.md

 to populate the tables in your new database.

 ### Last note
 In this particular exercise, I processed two JSON files with song and their log data for a project.
-However, this logic can be implemented into any dataset in JSON format wiht correct mapping.
+However, this logic can be implemented into any dataset in JSON format with correct mapping.
-Please contact me if need more information about this etl pipeline or you need my help with implementing a similar pipline in your business.
-You can drop a note to me in LinkedIn.
+Please feel free to drop a note in LinkedIn if you need more information about this ETL pipeline or you need my help with implementing a similar pipline in your business.

 Kind regards,